zerodogg/scriptbucket/README.markdown

 # Scriptbucket

 This git repository contains various scripts written by Eskild Hustvedt that does not really merit their own git repo.
+See also the trivial/ subdirectory for more (simpler/more trivial) scripts.

 I make no guarantees about the scripts in this repository, use at your own risk.
 Should you find a bug however, feel free to report it and I will look